dzekelid/connections/_listings/akamai/connections-get.md

       description: Fetch Load Data
       operationId: connections
       parameters:
-      - in: Number
+      - in: query
         name: datacenterId
         description: The ID number for the datacenter (traffic target), from the &#8220;Akamai code&#8221; field in the Luna Control Center
         type: string
-      - in: String
+      - in: query
         name: domain
         description: The name of the GTM domain
         type: string
-      - in: String
+      - in: query
         name: resource
         description: The name of the resource
         type: string